shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-create-vm-assessment.md

 ## Summary

-In this lab you created and configured an Azure Migrate migration assessment and configured the Azure Migrate dependency visualization feature, by creating a Log Analytics workspace and deploying the Azure Monitoring Agent and Dependency Agent on both Windows and Linux on-premises machines.
+In this hands-on lab, you created and configured an Azure Migrate migration assessment and configured the Azure Migrate dependency visualization feature, by creating a Log Analytics workspace and deploying the Azure Monitoring Agent and Dependency Agent on both Windows and Linux on-premises machines.

 ### You have successfully completed the lab.
 Click on Next >> to procced with next lab.